mjordan/islandora_workbench_integration/README.md

 Drupal 8 Module that provides a View used by [Islandora Workbench](https://github.com/mjordan/islandora_workbench).
 This view provides a REST endpoint listing all the terms in a vocabulary.

+This module also eables Drupal's JSON:API module, which is required by Islandora Workbench.

 Note that this module is not currently required to use Islandora Workbench, but if you want to use Islandora Workbench to validate the existence of taxonomy term IDs/names used in your input CSV, you do need to install this module.

 ## Requirements